 So, during April 1971 the Australian Paediatric Association released a policy.
 They said, “The Australian Pædiatric Association recommends that newborn male infants should not, as a routine, be circumcised.”

 1.2 A changing country

 In the 1960s, to address a shortage of labor, Australian migration schemes begun to include Greeks and Italians.
 Greek and Italian immigration was largely clustered.

 Today half of Australian’s who are Greek born live in Victoria and a third in NSW.
 As a result, Melbourne and Sydney have large Greek descent communities.

 Italian immigration was similar.
 The number of Italy-born Victorian’s peaked at 121,000 in 1971.
 Today Italians are still the fifth-largest immigrant community in Victoria.
 There were 76,906 Italy-born people recorded in the 2011 census.

 1969 was the peak year for Commonwealth immigration.
 It saw more than 80,000 people coming to Australia, mainly from the UK.
 Around a quarter of those from the commonwealth left within a few years.

 In the early 20th century, circumcision had become popular in wealthier British groups.
 From 1950 it was abandoned.
 Circumcision was never established in the working classes.
 The “£10 Poms” were largely working class.
 Circumcision in Italy and Greece is unheard of.

 In the late 1960s circumcision became less popular in Melbourne and Sydney.
 This was not seen elsewhere.
 That change coincides with the immigration described above, which was centred on those cities.

-So as Australia entered the 1970s it had: - a medical establishment turning against circumcision - many children being born to young immigrants with no family tradition of circumcision.
+So as Australia entered the 1970s it had: - a medical establishment turning against circumcision - many children being born to young immigrants who continued their tradition of not even considering circumcision.

 2.0 1936 Routine Infant Circumcision era to the Millennium